tvtaerum/cGANs_housekeeping/README.md

 ### 7.  other changes that can be applied?

-There are a number of other adjustments were made in order with the hope of improving results.
+There are a number of other adjustments which were made in order with the hope of improving results.

 #### a. only selecting faces with certain characteristics - such as attractiveness

-Only faces identified as being attractive were included - it appeared to be a good way to select out those faces which were complete.
+Only faces identified as being attractive were included.
+Given the attributes associated with attractiveness, such as symmetry, it appeared to be a good way to select out those faces which were complete.
 ```Python
 	# enumerate files
 	for idx, filename in enumerate(listdir(directory)):